Bridgewater State University

 Conclusion

-“We recognize Markley as a key strategic partner in our vision of our IT future,” stated Zuromski.
-“By tying directly into the networking fabric of New England at Markley, we have opened ourselves up to many new opportunities.
-The high bandwidth connectivity and data center footprint we have achieved at Markley figures directly into our long term data center plans, disaster recovery strategies, and our growing interconnectivity with academic centers throughout Massachusetts and beyond.”
+By reducing IT costs and making the IT infrastructure more reliable, BSU is strengthening the academic computing environment and IT services that all their members rely on.
+Higher quality services lead to higher quality academic experiences for greater student success.
+"We recognize Markley as a key strategic partner in our vision of our IT future," stated Zuromski.
+"By tying directly into the networking fabric of New England at Markley, we have opened ourselves up for many new opportunities.
+The high bandwidth connectivity and data center footprint we have achieved at Markley figures directly into our long term data center plans, disaster recovery strategies, and our growing interconnectivity with academic centers throughout Massachusetts and beyond."